katur/gunsiano/README.md

 the public website text, and various internal databases.

-While simple database updates can be accomplished via the admin interface, there are scripts to do more complicated updates.
+While simple database updates can be accomplished via the admin interface, there are scripts to accomplish more complicated, routine updates.
 These scripts live in `app_name/management/commands/script_name.py`.

 ## Dependencies